These Are the Top 10 Best States for Farmland in the US

 Coming in at the lowest cost per acre, Montana is one of the best states for farmland if you're looking to buy more land with less money.
 Farmland investors know it, too—it had the second-largest increase in number of farms last year, so hop on the deals in big sky country while you still can.

-According to the USDA, the average farmland real estate value per acre across the entire U.S. was $3,160 in 2020, while the average in Montana was just $915.
 While a plot of land isn't worth anywhere near as much in Montana as it would be in, say, California, getting in at a seriously low price point means potential for a higher ROI.
 When it comes to cultivating the land to add value, wheat and beef are some of Montana's biggest commodities, along with sheep and wool, so ranching is a popular option.

 Kansas

-Kansas is one of the most attractive places to invest in farmland thanks to its land's viability and well-developed rural infrastructure.
+Kansas is one of the most attractive places to invest in farmland thanks to its viability and well-developed rural infrastructure.
 It's the country's leader in grain production and one of the top producers of wheat as well.
 About 90% of the sunflower state's land is dedicated to farming.

 Land in the most productive areas of Kansas won't come cheaply, but farm income has been on the rise in this state for the past couple of years, thanks to increases in grain prices.
 Cropland values, in particular, have jumped in recent years, so when it comes to the best states for farmland, this is one you want to get into sooner rather than later.